isaac-rtc/WeatherWebsite/README.md

-This will be a weather application that receives live weather updates from a API.
-The tools used will be JavaScript, HTML, and CSS.
+A responsive single-page weather application built with JavaScript, HTML, and CSS.
+It retrieves real-time weather data from the OpenWeather API and displays temperature, humidity, wind speed, and condition-based icons.
+Includes error handling for invalid inputs, a modern gradient UI, and responsive card layouts optimized for different devices.